-In the private sector she was an Investment Analyst at Met Life, became Vice President in Mortgage Finance at JP Morgan Securities, and later joined Goldman Sachs, where she spent the majority of her professional career.
-Before her election as Nassau County Comptroller, she worked for CAPTRUST, where she was the Investment Manager for volunteer fire department pension plans.
+Prior to her government service, Ms. Phillips was employed in the financial industry at Met Life, JP Morgan Securities, and subsequently at Goldman Sachs, where she spent the majority of her professional career.
+Most recently before her election as Nassau County Comptroller, Ms. Phillips worked for

+CAPTRUST Financial Advisors, where she was the Investment Manager for volunteer fire department pension plans.

-She currently serves on the Boards of Island Harvest, and SCO Family of Services.
-Ms. Phillips was the first in her family to attend college, and graduated with a Bachelor's degree in Political Science and an MBA in Finance from Penn State University.
+Ms. Phillips currently serves on the Boards of Island Harvest, and SCO Family of Services.
+Ms. Phillips received her Bachelor's degree in Political Science and an MBA in Finance from Penn State University.